2023 Moose River Atlassing Trip Log

 Day 6 (June 14): Downriver to the top of the Kwetabohigan Rapids

 Having left our priority squares, we had no point counts today (WOO HOO!) so we slept in (until 5:30 – 7:00, depending on the individual), and enjoyed a leisurely tour of the island before breakfast.
-Unlike on Point Counts, we were able to take the time to actually LOOK for the birds we heard.
+Unlike with point counts, we were able to take the time to actually LOOK for the birds we heard.
 It was nice to get views of the warblers and sparrows.
 The big “find” was a Spotted Sandpiper’s nest.
 We also found plenty of bear and moose tracks.
 Sadly, we never saw either a bear or a moose on our trip.

 After brunch, we broke camp and were on the river before noon.
 Again we had to deal with walking the canoes through a number of shallow gravel bars.
 We made camp just above the Kwetabohigan Rapids on the south/east shore, which allowed us to scout the rapids and be prepared to descend them early the next day.
 This was the least comfortable campsite of our trip.
 Here there was no beach or gravel bar.
-Rather we scrambled up the bank and camped on large rocks, or on top of alders, or for 2 of us, hacked our way through the alders into the woods and carved out enough space for a tent there.
+Rather we scrambled up the bank and camped on large rocks, or on top of alders, or for two of us, hacked our way through the alders into the woods and carved out enough space for a tent there.
 This is the night we learned the value of a good camping mattress!

 Walking through the shallows.
 (Photo credit: Sheila Craig)